ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 $$r(i) = (r(i-1)\times b) \bmod t$$

 where $b$ and $t$ are constants.
-These constants must be well chosen for the resulting series of numbers to have desireable properties as a random number sequence.
+These constants must be well chosen for the resulting series of numbers to have desirable properties as a random number sequence.

 ### linear growth rate